bhavangowdan/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L09_Controlling_Deployments_using_Release_Gates.md

 1. In the vertical navigational pane, in the **Pipelines** section, click **Releases** and, on the **eShopOnWeb_ReleaseGates** pane, click the entry representing the most recent release.
 1. On the **eShopOnWeb_ReleaseGates > Release-1** blade, track the progress of the release and verify that the deployment to both web apps completed successfully.
 1. Switch to the Azure portal interface, navigate to the resource group **az400m04l09-RG**, in the list of resources, click the **Canary** web app, on the web app blade, click **Browse**, and verify that the web page (E-commerce website) loads successfully in a new web browser tab.
+1. In the browser url address bar, edit and add **/fail** to the end of the url.
+The url should looklike `https://rgatesxxxxx-canary.azurewebsites.net/fail`.
+This will fail the website to load giving http 404 error.
+This is done intentionally to generate failed alert.
 1. Switch back to the Azure portal interface, this time navigating  to the resource group **az400m04l09-RG**, in the list of resources, click the **Production** web app, on the web app blade, click **Browse**, and verify that the web page loads successfully in a new web browser tab.
 1. Close the web browser tab displaying the **EShopOnWeb** web site.